asleepyskye/archive-hrt.cat/guides/1_getting_started.md

 # Getting Started Brewing Injectable HRT

-_Updated April 14, 2024_
+_Updated July 23, 2024_

 ## For Medium Scale Production

 {: .info }
 This guide is intended for medium scale production.
 It is not ideal for batches in excess of 50 3mL vials, however you may be able to adapt it.

 Talking about the safety of homebrewed HRT is difficult.
 Homebrewed vials have largely proven themselves to be safe through mountains of anecdotal evidence, yet when the [average homebrew guide is analyzed critically] it becomes clear that almost no one completes a single sterilization step effectively.
-We do not know how many people receive infections from these vials and [whether or not immunocompromised people are disproportionately affected](/assets/images/media/protect_disabled.png).
+We do not know how many people receive infections from these vials and whether or not immunocompromised people are disproportionately affected.

 This guide aims to empower those who brew for themselves, for mutual aid, and those who brew for profit to create vials that we can more confidently say have been sterilized.
 And while our general recommendation would be to stick with brewing topicals, this is a harm reduction based guide that recognizes that vials are preferable to many people.